The Other Korea: North Korea since 1945

 - identify the difficulties and constraints in studying North Korea.

-This module is taught in term 1 only (10 weeks) with a 2 hour lecture per week.
+This module is taught over 10 weeks with a 2 hour lecture per week.

 Scope and syllabus

 This module is designed to offer a critical introduction to the emergence and development of North Korea.
 Specific topics to be discussed and analysed include:

 - The emergence of the Korean communist movement and Kim Il Sung’s background